13wealth/WEDE5020_WEBDev/README.md

 All notable changes to this project will be documented in this file.
 ---

+**Section 3 of Part 3 is implemented in v1.6.x**

+## [v1.6.0] - 2025-11-19

+- Optimized SEO by improving the title tags on each page — now more relevant and keyword-friendly.
+- Used appropriate header tags (H1, H2, etc.) to structure content logically for both users and search engines.
+- Named image files descriptively (not generic “image1.jpg”) to improve SEO.
+- Added alt text to images that clearly describes them, helping with accessibility and SEO.

+---

 **Section 2 of Part 3 is implemented in v1.5.x**

 ## [v1.5.2] - 2025-11-19